-IEEE 802, the LAN/MAN Standards Committee ("the Committee") is writing in regard to ET Docket No. 99-231: Amendment of Part 15 of the Commission's Rules for Spread Spectrum Devices.
+IEEE 802, the IEEE LAN/MAN Standards Committee ("the Committee") is writing in regard to ET Docket No. 99-231: Amendment of Part 15 of the Commission's Rules for Spread Spectrum Devices.
 On August 19, 1999, the Committee submitted an ex parte letter in this proceeding expressing opposition to the proposed rule changes which would allow wider channels for Frequency Hopping Spread spectrum (FHSS) systems as described in the Notice of Proposed Rule Making (the "Notice") in this proceeding.
 Since that time, the membership has continued to analyze the proposed rule changes.
-The Committee respectfully submits these additional comments in this proceeding.